 Adler Planetarium Lot – This parking lot is located right outside of the Adler Planetarium and is the most convenient parking lot.
 You will typically find parking here on most days as it is further away from the other museums.

-Solider Field Lot – This is a huge parking garage located on the east side of Solider Field.
+Soldier Field Lot – This is a huge parking garage located on the east side of Soldier Field.
 If the Adler Planetarium Lot is filled, this would be your next best option as it’s not too far of a walk to the Planetarium from here.
-Check at Solider Field Parking for parking rates.
+Check at Soldier Field Parking for parking rates.

 Adler Planetarium Free Days